coffeek3/ogre-gpu/Docs/src/manual.md

 <dl compact="compact">
 <dt>Choosing a projection basis</dt> <dd>

 The simplest projection is just to render the shadow casters from the lights perspective using a regular camera setup.
 This can look bad though, so there are many other projections which can help to improve the quality from the main camera’s perspective.
-OGRE supports pluggable projection bases via its ShadowCameraSetup class, and comes with several existing options
+OGRE supports pluggable projection bases via it’s ShadowCameraSetup class, and comes with several existing options
 - **Uniform**, which is the simplest,
-- **Uniform Focused**, which is still a normal camera projection, except that the camera is focused into the area that the main viewing camera is looking at
+- **Uniform Focussed**, which is still a normal camera projection, except that the camera is focussed into the area that the main viewing camera is looking at
-- **Light Space Perspective Shadow Mapping** (LiSPSM), which both focuses and distorts the shadow frustum based on the main view camera and
+- **Light Space Perspective Shadow Mapping** (LiSPSM), which both focusses and distorts the shadow frustum based on the main view camera and
 - **Plane Optimal**, which seeks to optimise the shadow fidelity for a single receiver plane.

 </dd> <dt>Filtering</dt> <dd>